mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/graceful-shutdown.md

         any other unexpected change) and terminate Runner's process with the usage of Graceful Shutdown.
 Finally it will reboot the VM.

+        You can leave the `screen`/`tmux` session when it's done.

-1. Restart the Runner with:
+1. Login to the VM, enter `screen` or `tmux` session and restart the Runner with:

     ```shell
     sudo /root/runner_upgrade.sh update